-The comparison between the NURBS and mesh models of the vault has been derived considering the query tool of deviation available on the platform, computing the detachment between the models’ surfaces.
-The deviation comparison (made possible by the same coordinate system maintained between the models) showed an overall failure phenomenon that characterizes the entire system of the resistant unit, possibly attributable to the accidental impact that caused its collapse.
-Within it, some specific portions affected by instability phenomena are recognizable, as their colour map from the deviation computing is characterised by a colour scale from the green to the red, highlighting their on-course kinematic deformation that is increasing over time.
-These areas are located both on the vault and on the supporting walls, within deformations that are in the scale of the centimetre and that are affecting the main loaded parts of the vaulted system.
+The comparison between the NURBS model and the mesh model of the vault was performed using the query tool of deviation available on the platform to compute the discrepancy between the models’ surfaces.
+The deviation comparison (made possible by the same coordinate system maintained between the models) indicated an overall failure phenomenon that characterised the entire system of the resistant unit, possibly attributable to the accidental impact that caused its collapse.
+Within it, various specific portions affected by instability could be observed since their colour map obtained via the deviation computing was characterised by a colour scale ranging from green to red, highlighting the attendant on-course kinematic deformation that is increasing over time.
+These areas are located both on the vault and on the supporting walls, within deformations that are on a scale of centimetres and that are affecting the main loaded parts of the vaulted system.